bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 *222 ORACLES*

 ## PRECIOUS ITEMS
-Roll or select a number of items on this table as set by the treasure’s _Value_ ([page 221]).
+Roll or select a number of items on this table as set by the treasure’s _[[#TREASURE VALUE|Value]]_ (page 221).
 Each result represents a quantity of that item, such as a strongbox filled with pearls, barrels of aged rum, or a stack of precious metal ingots.
 To instead reveal a specific item of intrinsic or personal worth, check the _Tokens_ table (below).

 | Roll | Result |
 | :---: | --- |